 re:future Lab is located in the Spreehalle, an ensemble of buildings literally on the Spree river—South East of Berlin.
-In this area renowned artists, creative and cultural workers come together.
-Exhibitions, galleries and concerts attract a wide audience and fill the historic industrial area with new life.
+In this area renowned artists, as well as creative and cultural workers redefine the sense of being, becoming and belonging together.
+Exhibitions, galleries and concerts attract a wide diverse audience and fill the historic industrial area with new life.

-Availability complies with our exhibition schedule.
+Availability depends on our exhibition schedule.